Top Nutrients for Anxiety In Kids (video)

 I have seen angry kids stop being explosive when given the right nutrients.

 So what nutrients can help?
-Well, every child is different but in working with anxious kids, here are some specific nutrients I have seen help ease the pressure fairly consistently.
+Well, every child is different but in working with anxious kids, here are four specific nutrients I have seen help ease the pressure fairly consistently.

 Top Nutrients For Anxiety In Kids